- When sunlight strikes an opaque object or material, it can be reflected or absorbed.

 - 1% is shorter wavelengths (ultraviolet).

-- Absorption of a particular wavelength of light into a material takes place when the frequency of the wave matches the frequency at which electrons in the atoms of that material vibrate.
+- Absorption of a particular wavelength of light into a material takes place when the frequency of the wave matches the frequency of electrons within it.
+As electrons within atoms absorb energy and heat up they vibrate more vigorously causing the atoms to collide with one another.

-- Because the electrons in different atoms and molecules have different frequencies they selectively absorb different frequencies of visible light.
+- Because the electrons in different atoms have different frequencies they selectively absorb different frequencies of visible light.